trezzuri/erpnext-docs/docs/en/accounts/period-closing-voucher.md

 Then book your Profit or Loss.

 By doing this, your balance in your Income and Expense Accounts becomes zero.
 You start a new Fiscal Year (or period) with a balanced Balance Sheet and fresh Profit and Loss account.
-In ERPNext after making all the special entries via Journal Entry for the current fiscal year, you should set all your Income and Expense accounts to zero via a Period Closing Voucher.
+In SOMA after making all the special entries via Journal Entry for the current fiscal year, you should set all your Income and Expense accounts to zero via a Period Closing Voucher.

 To access the Period Closing Voucher list, go to: